Parrot-Developers/airsdk-samples/README.md

         ├── ...
         └── atom.mk

 ## Build

 Before building, Parrot AirSDK must be added to your work repository.
+It contains all necessary headers as well as prebuilt libraries.
+It also contains generated files used by our build system (`alchemy`) to specify include directories required for each library.

 The images should be extracted in the following directories:
 - ./sdk/pc/ for the simulator image
 - ./sdk/classic/ for the drone image